 BEWARE OF VOLTAGE!!: I need to take a moment to remind everyone that the sync voltage of these adapters will be TLL-level.
 That should be compatible with PVM’s and BVM’s (always check your service manual!), but if you’re connecting to SCART equipment, a 470ohm resistor will be required or you can destroy your equipment.

-That means anyone looking to connect their MiSTer to an RGB monitor only needs a cheap DAC and either a *VGA-to-BNC cable, or a standard MiSTer SCART cable, which should have a resistor on the SCART line as mentioned above.
+That means anyone looking to connect their MiSTer directly to an RGB monitor only needs a cheap DAC and either a *VGA-to-BNC cable, or a standard MiSTer SCART cable, which should have a resistor on the SCART line as mentioned above.
 While I prefer the features of a full MiSTer setup with an I/O board, this is a great option for people on a budget, or people who just won’t use their CRT that often.

 As stated above, if you’re looking to use the alternative ini switching, make sure to power on your RGB monitor after booting the MiSTer and switching modes.